Godspower-Eze/30DaysOfSolidity/Day_9_UserManagement/README.md

 In this case, the constructor is executed when a contract is deployed.

 That means, any code inside the constructor is run when the contract is deployed.
+Note that this constructor takes in arguments(`_id`, `_name`,`_age`, and `_location`) so you need you pass them on deployment.
 Let's see what's inside the constructor.

 ### `owner = msg.sender;`